 Eric Walker Lifelong socialist and Labour Party member of decades standing, Eric Walker collected money for Basque refugees in the 1930s, took part in the Normandy landings in 1944, served in Palestine at the time of partition and, seeing the brutal theft of Arab land, became a lifelong supported of the Palestinian cause.
 Coincidentally, his future wife also served in Palestine at the same time and came to the same conclusion.
 He edited the Newcastle Labour Party paper, the Northern Star in the early 50s and in later years he served on Newcastle City Council.

-Sam Watson Miners’ leader who started his working life at the Dean and Chapter pit in County Durham where he me Sid Chaplin.
+Sam Watson Miners’ leader who started his working life at the Dean and Chapter pit in County Durham where he met Sid Chaplin.
 Like Chaplin, Watson was an excellent witer, but he was also an excellent public speaker, eschewing rhetoric and hyperbole for carefully reasoned argument.
 He was was Agent of the Durham Miners’ Association and member of labour’s national Executive Committee.

 Ellen Wilkinson (use this link to Journal Issue 36 and scroll to page 114) Jarrow Marcher, author of The Town That Was Murdered, Minister of Education in Attlee’s post-war government, Labour MP for Middlesbrough then for Jarrow.
 In her early years of activism she was a feminist, communist, opponent of the First World War, and trade union organiser.